benito-tondreaux/buda-exercise/README.md

 The first line indicates that exists two edges.
 The first connection between the station A with B and finally the connection between B with C.

-Finally, the red file looks like this:
+Finally, the `red.txt` looks like this:

     3
     A,none